brooklabteam/spillover-virulence/figure-3/within-host-scaling.md

 relationship between body mass and longevity.

-In particular, significant positive associations with longevity, indicative of orders with longer lifespans than predicted by body size
+In particular, significant positive associations with longevity, indicative of orders with longer lifespans than predicted by body size,
+are:

+1. Chiroptera
+2. Cingulata
+3. Monotremata
-are: 1.
-Chiroptera 2.
-Cingulata 3.
-Monotremata 4.
-Primates
+4. Primates

 Significant negative associations, indicative of orders with shorter lifespans than predicted by body size are: